Neural tracking of speech in typically listening individuals

 Subcortical tracking of speech

 ‘Frequency-following response’ (FFR) is a subcortical (albeit extra auditory cortical sources) phase-locked response to the speech fundamental frequency, known as a potential index for various hearing and language-related disorders (e.g., hearing loss, developmental dyslexia, autism).
-We studied FFR in typical listening by looking at how FFR is affected by changes in day-to-day psychophysiological status, e.g., arousal or consciousness, across the adult lifespan:
+We studied a fundamental neuroscientific question in auditory processing in typical listening by looking at how FFR together with low-frequency cortical tracking are affected by day-to-day changes in common psychophysiological status, i.e., the level of arousal/consciousness, across the adult lifespan:

-We also looked at how changes in neural excitability in the auditory cortex (via neurostimulation tDCS) led to consequential changes in subcortical FFR revealing causal auditory subcortico-cortical interactions:
+We also looked at whether changes in neural excitability in the auditory cortex (via neurostimulation tDCS) led to consequential changes in subcortical FFR revealing causal auditory subcortico-cortical interactions.
+We provided the very first evidence for the causal link between the right hemispheric auditory cortex and subcortical tracking of F0 in human participants: